scijs/ndarray-tests/README.md

 Keep it simple and just ask, e.g.: `assert( a.dimension === b.dimension )`

 #### same shape:
-Keep it simple and just ask, e.g.: `assert.deepEqual( a.dimension, b.dimension )`
+Keep it simple and just ask, e.g.: `assert.deepEqual( a.shape, b.shape )`

 #### `approximatelyEqual( a, b [, tol] [, onFalse] )`